Wall Street Pummels Liquidia Corporation (LQDA) After Recent Earnings Report

 LQDA’s Market Performance

-LQDA stocks went down by -2.01% for the week, with a monthly jump of 42.86% and a quarterly performance of 55.32%, while its annual performance rate touched 178.63%.
-The volatility ratio for the week stands at 11.83% while the volatility levels for the past 30 days are set at 11.77% for Liquidia Corporation.
-The simple moving average for the period of the last 20 days is 20.04% for LQDA stocks with a simple moving average of 35.55% for the last 200 days.
+LQDA stocks went up by 1.44% for the week, with a monthly jump of 57.59% and a quarterly performance of 89.93%, while its annual performance rate touched 186.30%.
+The volatility ratio for the week stands at 9.03% while the volatility levels for the past 30 days are set at 11.37% for Liquidia Corporation.
+The simple moving average for the period of the last 20 days is -16.19% for LQDA stocks with a simple moving average of 2.34% for the last 200 days.

 Analysts’ Opinion of LQDA